MPK2004/Smart-Scheduling/README.md

 Ensure you have the following installed on your local machine:
 - Node.js (v18 or higher)
 - npm or yarn or bun
+- Supabase CLI (if you intend to modify the database or functions)

 ### Installation